ansd/lastpass-go/README.md

 This is an unofficial LastPass client.

 This is work in progress.
+Therefore, the API is likely to change.

 This client is based on and extends https://github.com/mattn/lastpass-go.